nrsyed/pytorch-yolov3/README.md

 + `-d`/`--device` `<device>`: Device on which to load the model (e.g., `cpu`, `cuda`, `cuda:1`)
-+ `-h`/`--help`: Display help message.
++ `-h`/`--help`: Display help message and exit.
 + `-i`/`--iou-thresh` `<iou>`: Non-maximum suppression IOU threshold.
 + `-n`/`--class-names` `<path>`: Path to text file of class names containing one class name per line.
-If omitted, the class index is displayed on the resulting image instead of the class name.
+If omitted, the class indices are displayed next to the bounding boxes in the resulting image instead of the class names.
 + `-p`/`--prob-thresh` `<prob>`: Detection probability threshold; predictions with a computed probability below this threshold are ignored.
 + `-o`/`--output` `<path>`: Path for output video file (use with `--cam` or